sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>virtualbox-guest-additions</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : VirtualBox Guest Additions
+Short desc    : VirtualBox Guest Additions
 URL          : https://www.virtualbox.org/wiki/VirtualBox
-Лицензия     : GPLv2 or (GPLv2 and CDDL)
+License      : GPLv2 or (GPLv2 and CDDL)
-Описание     : VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for
+Descript     : VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for
              : enterprise as well as home use.
 This package contains the VirtualBox
              : Guest Additions which support better integration of VirtualBox guests
              : with the Host, including file sharing, clipboard sharing and Seamless mode.